New-Horizons-SPM/scanbot/docs/web-app-test.md

 <br>
     * The Fine Grid Parameters control the size and spacing of each survey grid.
     * The Coarse Grid Parameters control the number of surveys to acquire (at different macroscopic locations) and the spacing between them.
+      <strong>Note: The motor controller in the Nanonis simulator is not sufficient for testing the coarse movement of the STM tip, thus please leave the coarse grid size to 1x1.</strong>
     * The Scan Parameters configure the settings for individual scans.
 <br>
 <strong>Note: At this stage, you will not be able to answer "Yes" to "Automated Tip Shaping?".
 We'll go through that later.</strong>